New Faculty Fellows

 Interested individuals must select the NFF travel award option on the abstract submission platform during the inital abstract FIE submission deadline.
 Upon your abstract being accepted, and if you had selected to be considered for the NFF travel award, plan to follow the FIE submission date for your Preliminary Paper submission deadline to also submit the travel award materials.
 Application materials must be sent in an email to the NFF co-chairs.
 Please include your abstract ID on the email subject header.

 If you have any questions about the FIE New Faculty Fellows Grant, please contact Drs.
-Idalis Villanueva email@example.com and/or Kimberly Cook-Chennault firstname.lastname@example.org.
+Kimberly Cook-Chennault firstname.lastname@example.org and/or Tamecia Jones email@example.com.
 For a list of past award winners, visit the IEEE website List of Awards page.

 Authors who have indicated interest in the grant, have submitted a Work-In-Progress or Full paper, and are: